andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

 # Summary

-- **Definition:** Variables are labels for objects in memory used to store data.
+- **Definition:** Variables store references to objects in memory and are used to label and access these objects.
 - **Usage:**
-	- Create using `=`.
-Python infers the datatype automatically.
+	- Create using `=`; Python automatically determines the datatype.
-	- Reassign variables to new or different types of values anytime.
+	- Reassign variables to new or different types of values.
-	- Use `del` to delete variables.
+	- Use `del` to remove variables, freeing memory when unused.
-- **Naming:**
+- **Naming Rules:**
-	- Start with a letter/underscore; contain letters, numbers, and underscores only.
+	- Must start with a letter or underscore and contain only letters, numbers, or underscores.
-	- Avoid reserved keywords or shadowing built-ins.
+	- Avoid reserved keywords and descriptive naming is recommended.
-	- Use descriptive names, preferably in `snake_case` or `camelCase`.
+	- Use `snake_case` or `camelCase` for readability.
+- **Mutability:**
+	- Immutable objects (e.g., `int`, `str`) create new memory references on reassignment.
+	- Mutable objects (e.g., `list`, `dict`) allow in-place modification, affecting all references.
 - **Scope:**
-	- **Global:** Accessible throughout the program.
+	- **Global:** Accessible program-wide.
-	- **Local:** Limited to within functions.
+	- **Local:** Restricted to within functions.
-- **Type Hinting:** Optional annotations (e.g., `x: int = 5`) clarify variable types.
+- **Type Hinting:** Use optional annotations (e.g., `x: int = 5`) for better clarity and debugging.

 # Objects